wangshenguiuc/NBS/README.md

 For further details, see Online Methods of our paper.

 ### Sub-directories
-  - this root directory contains impelmentation of the rationale model used for the beer review data. ``rationale.py`` implements the independent selection version and ``rationale_dependent.py`` implements the sequential selection version.
-See the paper for details.
+  - [src] contains impelmentation of the rationale model used for the beer review data. ``main.m`` is the main function to run NBS2.0.
-  - [example_rationales](example_rationales) contains rationales generated for the beer review data.
+  - [data] contains the pre-processed TCGA data which can be used to reproduce our results.
-  - [ubuntu](ubuntu) contains alternative implementation for the AskUbuntu data.
+  - [output] contains the KM-plot and clustering assignments.
-  - [medical](medical) contains alternative implementation for medical report classification.

 <br>